The Mythology of Fruit

 The Magic Orange Tree - from Haiti

 The girl searched among the broken branches until she found a tiny orange pit.
-She carefully planted it in the earth and sang to it softly and it grew again.
+She planted it in the earth and sang to it and it grew again.
 She picked some oranges and took them to market to sell.
 The people loved their sweetness and now every Saturday you can see her at the market selling her oranges.

 Watemelons, mulberries, olives, pineapples and strawberries are coming - check back soon!